-Intellectual functioning refers to general mental capacity, such as learning, reasoning, problem solving, planning, judgment, academic learning, and learning from experience.
-Intellectual disabilities impact the skills children use in everyday life.
+Intellectual disabilities impact the skills children use in everyday life, such as learning, reasoning, problem solving, planning, judgment, academic learning, and learning from experience.

 According to the American Association on Intellectual and Developmental Disabilities, children may need support in adaptive skills such as: